matthewtole/matthewtole.com/source/blog/2017-02-27-31-things-update-1.html.markdown

 ### Private Goals

-I also complete four private goals, which if you are really curious you can always ask me about!
+I also completed four private goals, which if you are really curious you can always ask me about!

 ## Incomplete Things